Coder-1t45/Video-Player/README.md

 - can disable subtitles with thesubtitle button.
 - the app will remember the user last location on the video and the subtitle direction which can be switched when right clicking the subtitles.
 - the app will remember the last time user's volume and mute state.
+- while passing trough the video with the progress bar, a tiny window will show the video current frame to the player [like in screenshot 4].
 ## Keybinds:

 - I / F12: Open DevTools